Aedes: Systematics and phylogeny

-As historically defined, the genus contains over 700 species (see the list of Aedes species).
+As historically defined, the genus contains more than 950 species (see the list of Aedes species).
 The genus has been divided into several subgenera (Aedes, Diceromyia, Finlaya, Stegomyia, etc.), most of which have been recently treated by some authorities as full genera.
 The classification was revised in 2009.

 Characteristics

-Aedes mosquitoes are visually distinctive because they have noticeable black and white markings on their bodies and legs.
+Aedes mosquitoes are visually distinctive because they have noticeable black and white banding and/or patches on their bodies and legs.
 Unlike most other mosquitoes, they are active and bite only during the daytime.
 The peak biting periods are early in the morning and in the evening before dusk.

-Direct children of this genus

-The genus contains 28 species that are not placed in a further subgenus: